Nails are essential construction materials that will be around any site or even in our homes for various applications.

 The nail’s head is squared or wrought to give it a decorative and distinctive finishing surface.

 These nails are popular in historic and new projects alike.
-Make sure that you wear safety glasses when driving such type of hardened nails.
+Make sure that you wear safety glasses when driving such types of hardened nails.